Lamb or Goat Head Vegetable Soup

 - pinch of salt

-- For the optional pesto, combine all ingredients except the oil in the bowl of a food processor.
+- Combine all ingredients except the oil in the bowl of a food processor.
 Drizzle in the oil until the mixture is a coarse puree, then refrigerate.

 - Roast the lamb head in a 375 F oven for 1 hour, then drain off the fat and put into a stock pot with the water, cover and simmer at the lowest heat for 5 hours.
 Alternately, cook in a crock pot, but you may have to adjust the amount of stock afterwords with more water.
 Cool the head, then pick the meat from the head and reserve.
 If your head had a tongue, peel and put with the remaining pieces of meat.
 Cut the meat into even-sized pieces and reserve.
 Strain the stock for bone particles and reserve.